blast

 This is more than a program or a campaign.
 It is a holy invitation.
 The Lord is asking His Church to rise up once again, to send its sons and daughters into the harvest fields, and to believe that the impossible is possible with Him.
 The task before us is great, but the promise of Jesus is greater: “This gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come” (Matthew 24:14).

 The only question left is this: how will we respond?
-Will we be satisfied with what we are currently doing or will accept this God sized challenge?
+Will we be satisfied with what we are currently doing or will we accept this God - sized challenge?

 Pastor Andy Parks